NanoWorks-Project/NanoWorks/src/Cache/README.md

 ### Overview

 NanoWorks.Cache exposes an `ICache<TItem>` interface that provides methods to get, set, and remove items from the cache.
-Each `ICache<TItem>` instance is bound to an `ICacheSource<TItem>`, which automatically populates the cache with items behind the scenes. `ICacheSource<TItem>` is only used when an item is not found in the cache, or an item is refreshed at runtime by calling `ICache<TItem>.Refresh(string key)`.
+Each `ICache<TItem>` instance is bound to a source, which automatically populates the cache with items behind the scenes.
+The source is only called when an item is not found in the cache, or an item is refreshed at runtime by calling `ICache<TItem>.Refresh(string key)`.

 ---